HYALURONIC ACID AND FACIAL ENHANCEMENT

 • Symmetry.

-• Skin texture: general condition of the skin, presence of wrinkles, imperfections or scars.
+• Skin quality : overall condition of the skin, presence of wrinkles, imperfections, or scars.

 The beauty of a face is subjective, but certain criteria can help.

-The "perfect face" is often measured using the golden ratio (1.618).
-To calculate this ratio:
+The “perfect face” is often assessed according to the golden ratio (1.618).
+To calculate this ratio :

-Measure the length of your face: from the top of your forehead to the bottom of your chin.
+Measure the length of the face : from the top of the forehead to the bottom of the chin.

-Divide this measurement by the width of the face (taken at cheekbone height): if the ratio is close to 1.618, the face is considered harmonious according to the principles of the Golden Ratio.
+Divide this measurement by the width of the face (taken at the level of the cheekbones) : if the ratio is close to 1.618, the face is considered harmonious according to the principles of the golden ratio.

 • Good bone structure.

-• Well-moisturised skin regularly maintained by home care and aesthetic medicine treatments.
+• Well-hydrated skin, regularly maintained with at-home skincare and aesthetic-oriented medicine treatments.

 A harmonious face is characterised by :